paudelprabesh/fastapi-app-crude-oil/README.md

         * **Security:** UUIDs obscure the database's primary key structure and prevent clients from inferring how records are organized or numbered.
 * **Non-Nullable Values:**
     * For simplicity and data consistency, this API does not allow to insert null values in any record fields.
+    If we really want to erase a column value, we can use an empty string for the string columns, the integer columns are core values, erasing them doesn't make a lot of sense anyway.

     * **Rationale:**
         * The initial dataset provided contained no null values.
         This design decision simplifies data handling and ensures that all records have complete information.